rjsalamanca/ppl-tracker/README.md

   - [x] Restricted Ability to these pages
   - [x] Once we logout we can't access the login page.
     - Used hooks for a force reload

-- [ ] After adding the editing feature, once we remove all days or all exercsies, we're able to pass.
+:small_orange_diamond: After adding the editing feature, once we remove all days or all exercises, we're able to pass causing us to be able to save null exercises or days
-  - [ ] Fix addDay
+  - [x] Fix addDay editing.
+  - [x] Fix addExercises editing.
-  - [ ] Fix addExercises
+- [ ] Login bug created with cookies.

 ### STYLING